Accomplished Memphis Birth Injury Attorneys Putting Families First

 At the law firm of Bailey & Greer, PLLC, we have compassion for families who are dealing with the pain and confusion of a birth injury to their newborn.
 We have experience investigating birth injury cases and winning compensation on behalf of our clients.
 We even have an in-house registered nurse to assist with investigating birth injury claims.
 With offices in Memphis and Jackson, we are equipped and able to represent families throughout West Tennessee.

 Sometimes medical professionals make mistakes, and babies suffer serious injuries during the birthing process.
 It is important to note that many birth injuries may have been avoided if only someone had taken a different action.
-There are many possible birth injuries, but some of the most common include:
+There are many possible types of birth injuries, including the following:

 - Cerebral palsy: A group of brain and nervous system disorders that can cause problems with movement, learning, vision, and hearing.